 Supreme Court’s Ruling:

-The Hon’ble Supreme Court pointed out that according to Section 138, everything must be in compliance only with the formalities prescribed.
-In its verdict, it was said that the notice should reach the drawer within 30 days after the dishonour of the cheque, and the drawer should make the payment within 15 days of the receipt of such notice.
+The Hon’ble Supreme Court pointed out that, according to Section 138, everything must comply only with the formalities prescribed.
+In its verdict, it was said that the notice should reach the drawer within 30 days after the dishonor of the cheque, and the drawer should make the payment within 15 days of the receipt of such notice.
 Any failure to observe these time bars could lead to the discharge of the complaint as it would be detrimental to the position of the complainant.

-This ruling gives the impression that cheque bounce cases are sensitive to time and as such requires forwarded actions to be done as early as possible.
+This ruling gives the impression that cheque bounce cases are sensitive to time and, as such, require forward actions to be taken as early as possible.
 This puts the complainant in a position of having to do everything possible to safeguard their legal position throughout the procedural process.

 Analysis of These Recent Supreme Court Judgments